Giving more to the causes you care about and less to the IRS is not a contradiction.

 For clients over age 70½, a qualified charitable distribution allows you to transfer up to $105,000 per year directly from an IRA to a qualified charity.
 The distribution counts toward your required minimum distribution for the year but is excluded from your taxable income entirely.

-Charitable planning doesn't exist in isolation.
-A CRT or CLT interacts with your estate tax exposure, your income tax situation, and how you've structured your trust.
+Charitable planning does not exist in isolation.
+A CRT or CLT interacts with your estate tax exposure, your income tax situation, and how you have structured your trust.
 A DAF funded with appreciated securities from a concentrated position interacts with your overall investment strategy.

 We coordinate with your financial advisor and CPA to make sure the charitable structures we put in place work correctly alongside everything else.
 The goal is a plan where your charitable intentions, your family's financial security, and your tax position are all working in the same direction.